MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Details of approach</b> </summary>model comparison on the evolution forecasts</details>

-<details><summary> <b>Outputs</b> </summary>prediction of the compartments dynamics</details>
+<details><summary> <b>Outputs</b> </summary>prediction of the compartments dynamics with different methods</details>

 <details><summary> <b>Problem Formulation</b> </summary>evaluate the performance of a method in terms of forecast ability</details>

-<details><summary> <b>Solving Method</b> </summary>for each of the methods, data of the cumulated confirmed cases are separated in several train/test sets where the train sets consist in the data troncated at some different dates and the test sets are the data in the following days; then a forward scheme is used to predict the dynamics and the AIC, robustness index and RMSE are computed on the test sets</details>
+<details><summary> <b>Solving Method</b> </summary>1) for each of the methods, data of the cumulated confirmed cases are separated in several train/test sets where the train sets consist in the data troncated at some different dates and the test sets are the data in the following days;
+2) each compartmental model is fitted on the train and used to predict the dynamics of the test set;
+3) the AIC, robustness index and RMSE are computed on the test sets</details>

 #### Model parameters information
 <details><summary> <b>Epidemiological parameters</b> </summary>classic parameters</details>